MicrosoftDocs/bot-docs/articles/what-is-new.md

 | Name | Description |
 |:------------|:------------|
 |[**Virtual Assistant**](https://github.com/Microsoft/AI/tree/master/docs#virtual-assistant) | Customers have a significant need to deliver a conversational assistant tailored to their brand, personalized to their users, and made available across a broad range of canvases and devices. <br/><br/> The Enterprise Template greatly simplifies the creation of a new bot project including: basic conversational intents, Dispatch integration, QnA Maker, Application Insights and an automated deployment.|
 |[**Skills**](https://github.com/Microsoft/AI/blob/master/docs/overview/skills.md)| Developers can compose conversational experiences by stitching together re-usable conversational capabilities, known as Skills.
-Skills are themselves Bots, invoked remotely and a Skill developer template (.NET, TS) is available to facilitate creation of new Skills.
+Skills are themselves Bots, invoked remotely and a Skill developer template (.NET, TS) is available to facilitate the creation of new Skills.
 |[**Analytics**](https://github.com/Microsoft/AI/blob/master/docs/readme.md#analytics)| Gain key insights into your bot’s health and behavior with the Conversational AI Analytics solutions.
 Review available telemetry, sample Application Insights queries, and Power BI dashboards to understand the full breadth of your bot’s conversations with users. |

 ## Azure Bot Service